justinchang1124/cpsc464-group2/README.md

 7. **processing/downscale.py:** Downscales images to the lowest common resolution.
 8. **processing/test_dcm_utils.py:** Tests for dcm_utils.py
 9. **processing/test_architecture.py:** Testing our implementation of the NYU algorithm.
+10. **aliases.sh:** Bash commands for installing the appropriate dependencies.

 <a name="acknowledgements"/>